fdev31/wlr-layout-ui/README.md

 # Wlr layout UI

-An simple GUI to setup the screens layout on wlroots based systems and X11 (using xrandr), Hyprland is the first class user.
+An simple GUI to setup the screens layout.
+Works best on Hyprland but should support most systems in a slightly degraded way (Wayland and Xorg are supported via 3rd party applications)

 ## Features